DiegoLibonati/drawlingo/README.md

 3. `CLIENT_URL`: It is the link to the client side application.
 4. `REDIS_HOST`: Is the host name to connect to redis
 5. `REDIS_PORT`: Is the port to connect to redis
+6. `NODE_ENV` is the key to distinguish the environment in which the app is running.
+7. `BASE_URL` key refers to the URL where the app is hosted.

 ```ts
 # Frontend Envs